rb2nem/nem-docker/README.md

 This will run NIS and NCC, making them available respectively on port 7890 and 8989 of your host.
 Do not do this if you don't master docker.
 Consider that when you stop the container, your storage and possibly newly created wallet is lost!
 You could loose your wallet, you've been warned!
 With this command you'll be dropped in a shell running inside the container.
 To stop the container, exit the shell.

-# Todo

-  * Make it run as a daemon.
-Now you get a shell prompt from the container.